YLab-Open/fe5_anaphylaxis/README.md

 • Outpatient encounter includes: AV, IS, OS, IC, TH, OA

+• All other types are classified as "Other"

-where the abbreviations are defined as follows:
+The abbreviations are defined as follows:

 • AV=Ambulatory  Visit